 CONSTRUCTION DELIVERIES DECREASED in 2Q21 with over 4.2M SF entering the market.
 Yet, there has been no slow down on new projects with over 22.8M SF under construction.
 Over 75% of the 22.8M SF remains available for lease, but brand-new projects commonly become pre-leased or leased within a couple months after completion, a trend that occurred over the past 2 years.

 THE PORTS OF LOS ANGELES processed 1,012,048 TEU’s in May, an increase of 74% from the year prior and the first time a Western Hemisphere port has processed over 1M TEU’s.

-As of November 2020, unemployment was at 7.9%, down 80 basis points from a month prior with construction and manufacturing jobs reporting job gains of 1,900 and 800, respectively.
+THE UNEMPLOYMENT RATE as of May was at 7.2% with construction and manufacturing jobs reporting job gains of 1,600 and 1,300, respectively.

 NEAR TERM OUTLOOK

 MARKET FUNDAMENTALS WILL REMAIN ROBUST

 as demand continues to outpace supply.
 Additionally, drayage costs have increased and tenants located in the East may turn their focus to the West to better serve the neighboring markets of LA and OC.
 Demand for newer big box locations will continue to rise as major tenants look to further perfect their logistics channels.
 Furthermore, tenants relocating out of LA and OC in search for more affordable rates will drive up the competition for quality industrial space, further propelling rental rates upward.